Chesterkxng/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back
 : a script that changes a directory to a previous one 11-lists
-: a script a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+: a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+12-file-type
+: a script that prints the type of a file 13-symbolic-link
+: a script to create a symbolic link